AntirWiki/Antir/content/Strioc an Athraithe/Strioc an Athraithe.md

 The region is filled with small kingdoms, city-states, and other small independent nations, since the shifting landscape makes it near impossible for any single authority to hold large amounts of land.

 # Locations
+## Cities
 [[Catsi Crossing]], the land of witches.

 [[Dragun Mac Tire]], the heart of [[Adventurer#The Adventurer's Guild|The Adventurer's Guild]].

+[[Elmhollow]], a small town in the northwest that borders the Silent Woods.
+## Other
 The [[Silent Woods]], a cursed, deathly forest on the western edge of the region.
-The [[Ravenwood]], a forest of withered trees and carrion feeders surrounding the Silent Wood.
+- The [[Ravenwood]], a forest of withered trees and carrion feeders surrounding the Silent Wood.

-[[Elmhollow]], a small town in the northwest that borders the Silent Woods.
+%%
+# People
+%%
+# Geography
+Broadly, Athraithe is defined by the foothills of the [[Hallit]] mountains to the east, transitioning to dense forests in the west.
+However, the twisting influence of Tir na Nog results in numerous unexpected biomes across the region, ranging from the unlikely to the impossible.

+Two large rivers flow through Athraithe - one starting in the northern mountains of [[Zauberei]], the other starting in the eastern mountains just above the [[Riverlands]].
+The two rivers eventually meet near [[Alturon]] in the [[Holy Kingdom]], before flowing into the ocean on the kingdom's western coast.

 # History
 **1077 BR**